php-dev-br/laravel-doc-pt-br/queues.md

      */
     public $retryAfter = 3;

-If you require more complex logic for determining the retry delay, you may define a `retryAfter` method on your queued job class:

-    /**
-    * Calculate the number of seconds to wait before retrying the job.
-    *
-    * @return int
-    */
-    public function retryAfter()
-    {
-        return 3;
-    }

 <a name="cleaning-up-after-failed-jobs"></a>
 ### Cleaning Up After Failed Jobs

 You may define a `failed` method directly on your job class, allowing you to perform job specific clean-up when a failure occurs.
 This is the perfect location to send an alert to your users or revert any actions performed by the job.
-The `Throwable` exception that caused the job to fail will be passed to the `failed` method:
+The `Exception` that caused the job to fail will be passed to the `failed` method:

     <?php